-- If there is sufficient evidence that the vehicle has a nonconformity covered by the express warranty that substantially impaired the use, value or safety of the vehicle.
+The vehicle has a defect covered by the express warranty that substantially impairs the use, value or safety of the vehicle;

-Note that requirement 1 includes the term “substantial.”
+Note that the first requirement includes the term “substantial.”
 If there is a faint squeak coming from the left rear side of the vehicle that the dealer can’t repair, that may not be a substantial nonconformity sufficient for a lemon law case.
-On the other hand, that squeak could be the symptom of a much larger problem, like brakes or a defective wheel.
-Sometimes we have the vehicle checked out by an expert before bringing a claim.
+On the other hand, that squeak could be the symptom of a much larger problem, like defective brakes or a faulty transmission.
+Now more than ever, vehicles are fully loaded with new technologies that are not sufficiently tested before being released to the public.
+These technology systems, which may include important safety features like rear view cameras, collision detection systems, and automated braking or acceleration, may function only intermittently or not at all.
+The lemon law can cover claims based on systems like these.
+Often, our attorneys will have the vehicle checked out by an expert to confirm both the nature and the severity of the defect before bringing a claim.

-Requirement number (2) means that you give the manufacturer an opportunity to repair the problem.
+The second requirement means that you must give the manufacturer, through its authorized repair facilities, an opportunity to repair the substantial defect.
 Don’t take the car to your local independent mechanic if it is under warranty.
-Only an authorized dealer can perform warranty work.
-Make sure the service representative writes down your complaint about the car on the repair order and that you get a copy of the repair order upon leaving your car there.
+Only an authorized dealer can perform warranty work - and only warranty work is considered as part of the lemon law.
+It is paramount that you ensure the service representative writes down your entire complaint about the car on the repair order.
+Ask to see the repair order to confirm it says what you told the service representative.
 You also need to obtain a copy of the repair invoice upon picking up the car.
-The invoice will show what repairs were done to the car.
+The invoice will show what repairs were done to the car - at this time, confirm that all repairs done on the car are accurately recorded on the invoice.
 It is helpful if you get the business card or write down the names of any employees at the dealership you talked to about the problem with your car.
-If you have communicated directly with the manufacturer you should also obtain documents verifying the information.
+If you have communicated directly with the manufacturer, you should write down a summary of the conversation for your records and email a confirming copy to the manufacturer, as well.
 Keep all the documents involving your car, including purchase documents and repair documents, in a folder at home.
+Or, better yet, start a file on your computer and scan all your documents in.
 Do not use your car’s glove box as your filing system.

 If you have further questions, just give us a call.
 You can order Nancy Barron’s book “Return to Sender – Getting a Refund or Replacement for Your Lemon Car” from the publisher at www.nclc.org or on Amazon.com.

-Visit our "Frequently Asked Questions" page for more information on Lemon Law.
+Visit our "Frequently Asked Questions" page for more information on California's Lemon Law.